eminorhan/recurrent-memory/README.md

 ## Experiments

-As described in the paper, there are five main experimental conditions.
+As described in the paper, there are six main experimental conditions.

 * To run experiments in the basic condition:
 ```